Victorian Railways Short W type carriage: Dynamometer Car

 A crash at Callington SA in 1929 claimed three E type carriages, 5AE, 9BE and 2D.
-The surviving parts from those cars were recycled in the construction of the shared V&SAR Dynamometer car, for the purpose of evaluating locomotive performance.
-Details of the vehicle are covered here instead of on the E type page because the new car reflected more modern construction techniques and styles.
-This task had previously been achieved with the Dynagraph car, but that did not have the capacity or strength to handle the power output from more modern locomotives.
-The new car entered service in 1932 for use on both the Victorian and South Australian Railways, and was initially used to test rolling resistance differences between four-wheeled wagons against bogie wagons.
+The surviving parts from those cars were recycled in the construction of the shared V&SAR Dynamometer car, for the purpose of evaluating modern, more powerful locomotive performance, combined with the need for more accurate data than could be generated with the previous Dynagraph car.
+Details of the vehicle are covered here instead of on the E type page because the new car reflected more modern construction techniques and styles, such as the provision of the rounded roof.

+The new car entered service in 1932 for use on both the Victorian and South Australian Railways, and was initially used to generate baseline figures for tractive effort and to test rolling resistance differences between four-wheeled wagons and bogie wagons.
+Its first use was on 16 January 1933, testing the tractive effort generated by South Australian Railways' 500B class engine 505B from Adelaide to Tailem Bend.
+The thousandth test was sometime between 1937 and 1941; the two-thousandth sometime between 1951 and 1953.

 Following that, the car was used to test the strength of the S Class locomotives, particularly with loaded freight trains between Wallan and Seymour, and the efficiency of pulverised brown coal (PBC) with engines X32 and later R707.
 It was also used in tests comparing the performance of Tait and Harris electric trains.
-Over the life of the vehicle, nearly 1,000 tests were performed.
+Over the life of the vehicle, well over two thousand test runs were performed.

 The end of the carriage which was intended for testing purposes was called the Leading end.
 From there, the car had a specially designed coupler connected to various instruments within the carriage for testing purposes.
 From that testing end, there was a 4 ft 4 in vestibule with a wash basin, followed by an 18 ft 8+1/4 in measurements room with instruments mounted on a central table, then a six-seater compartment with dining table (10 ft), a 4 ft 1+1/2 in wash room, and a 6 ft kitchen.
 From there the corridor shifted to the centre of the carriage, with a 6 ft bathroom on one side and a 4 ft 4 in lavatory on the other.
 The trailing end of the carriage was fitted with a diaphragm allowing staff to walk through to adjacent carriages.